Piano Concerto No. 23 (Mozart): II. Adagio

 The slow second movement, in ternary form, is somewhat operatic in tone.
 The piano begins alone with a theme in Siciliano rhythm characterized by unusually wide leaps.

 This is the only movement by Mozart in F♯ minor.
 The dynamics are soft throughout most of the piece.
 The middle of the movement contains a brighter section in A major announced by flute and clarinet that Mozart would later use to introduce the trio "Ah! taci ingiusto core!" in his 1787 opera Don Giovanni.

 III.
 Allegro assai

 The third movement is a sonata-rondo.
-It is shaded by moves into other keys as is the opening movement (to C major from E minor and back during the secondary theme in this case, for instance) and with a central section whose opening in F-sharp minor is interrupted by a clarinet tune in D major, an intrusion that, according to Girdlestone, reminds one that instrumental music at the time was informed by opera buffa and its sudden changes of point of view as well as of scene.
+It is shaded by moves into other keys as is the opening movement (to C major from E minor and back during the secondary theme in this case, for instance) and with a central section whose opening in F♯ minor is interrupted by a clarinet tune in D major, an intrusion that, according to Girdlestone, reminds one that instrumental music at the time was informed by opera buffa and its sudden changes of point of view as well as of scene.

 Reception

+Daniel Heartz called it "the most beloved of all Mozart's piano works", devoting an extended discussion to the "infinitely sorrowful" second movement.

 Carl Reinecke did not mention arpeggiation or rubato in his 1891 book about the revival of Mozart's piano concertos.
 But Neal Peres Da Costa described Reinecke's performance practice of delaying melodic notes, especially ones marked portato, in his c.
 1905 Hupfeld piano roll recording of his own solo piano arrangement of the K. 488 slow movement.
 Peres Da Costa further noted that Louis Adam advised portato be "made with a little retard on the note" and that Francesco Pollini described the same practice as "contribut[ing] not a little to the expression" (as Pietro Lichtenthal reproduced in his dictionary).